VOICE OF DETROIT: The city's independent newspaper, unbossed and unbought

 After only one hour of deliberation, a jury with seven Blacks, one Arab-American, and four whites had just found Scrill “not guilty” of two felony counts of “assaulting, resisting and obstructing” Detroit police officers Katrina Duplessis and James Cook.
 The charges arose from a New Era Detroit (NED) community event on Detroit’s northwest side Aug.
 6, 2016.

-A conviction could have meant four years in prison and an end to Scrill’s work mentoring Detroit youth in the schools, among other consequences. #New Era Detroit has claimed ongoing police harassment and intimidation, directed at the growing group of young Detroit activists mobilizing for political, economic and social justice at the grass roots level.
+A conviction could have meant four years in prison and an end to Scrill’s work mentoring Detroit youth in the schools, among other consequences.
+New Era Detroit has claimed ongoing police harassment and intimidation, directed at the growing group of young Detroit activists mobilizing for political, economic and social justice at the grass roots level.

 According to the Register of Actions, a warrant for Scrill’s arrest on the charges was not issued until Sept.
 27, 2017, long after he was released after his arrest Aug.
 6, 2016, when he was ticketed for blocking the street.